Why Join SAA as a Student Member?

 In addition to a discounted membership rate, Student members save money with discounted prices to…

 …the SAA Annual Meeting registration The SAA is the largest meeting of archaeologists in North America and our annual meeting brings together 4,000 thought-leaders to share knowledge and network.

 …the latest publications of The SAA Press, the publishing arm of the Society for American Archaeology.

-… 25 percent off books published by Cambridge University Press, and a discount of up to 50 percent on subscriptions to certain archaeological journals published by Cambridge.
+… 25 percent off books published by Cambridge University Press, and a discount of up to 50 percent on subscriptions to certain archaeological journals published

 … Discounted JPASS journals package through JSTOR Members can save 50% on a yearly JPASS plan, for personal access to a selection from the JSTOR archive collections.